 Not because the infamous e-mail server scandal emerged from the Benghazi investigation.
 Nor for the repeated testimonies and largely partisan media scrutiny which hurt Hillary Clinton’s poll numbers going into the 2016 election.

 When we look back on the Obama era, Benghazi should be remembered for its far more important role in fueling the Syrian civil war and the rise of ISIS.
 A reality which has produced today’s global refugee crisis and ultimately fostered the environment of fear which helped bring Trump to power.

-Why were the 4 Americans who died in Benghazi even there to begin with?
+There is one part of the controversy that this article will be focusing on: why were the 4 Americans who died in Benghazi even there to begin with?

 It’s a seemingly simple question after all these years, but I bet most of us don’t know the answer, or even really thought to ask.

 Of the four Americans that died in Benghazi, two were security contractors with the CIA and two were employees of the US State Department.
 One of whom was the ambassador to Libya.

 It would be easy enough to assume that they were all in Libya doing diplomatic work of some kind…because that seems like their job.
 But about a year ago the Department of Defense declassified an intelligence briefing from October 2012, one month after the terror attack, which would explain quite clearly what the U.S. was doing in Benghazi.